US clears Moderna vaccine for COVID-19, 2nd shot in arsenal

 --The Moderna study uncovered no major safety problems.
 Like with the Pfizer-BioNTech shot, expect sore arms, fever, fatigue and muscle aches, which are signs the immune system is revving up.

---Moderna’s study turned up no severe allergic reactions, like the handful reported with the Pfizer-BioNTech shots in Britain and Alaska.
+--Both vaccines carry “a remote chance” of causing a severe allergic reaction.
+Moderna’s study turned up none of these, though a handful were reported in Britain and Alaska as the Pfizer-BioNTech vaccinations got underway.
 The vaccines’ ingredients aren’t identical.
 Still, after any COVID-19 vaccination, people should stick around for 15 minutes – or 30 minutes if they have a history of severe allergies – so if they do have a reaction, it can be treated immediately.

 --Both vaccines remain experimental, and the government is closely monitoring safety in case rare problems crop up.

---Additional studies are needed to tell if the vaccine should be used by children and pregnant women.
+--Additional studies are needed to tell if the vaccine should be used by pregnant women and children.
+Women who are pregnant or breastfeeding should discuss whether to get the vaccine with their doctor.

 Associated Press reporter Amy Taxin contributed to this report from Orange County, California.